 Said to be a flourishing ocean bed during the prehistoric times, Vallée de Mai Nature Reserve offers unparalleled views of lush wilderness.
-Palm forests till the horizon, a lush wilderness home to a remarkable family of flora and fauna, Vallée de Mai Nature Reserve is one of the best nature reserves in Seychelles.
+Palm forests till the horizon, a lush wilderness home to a remarkable family of flora and fauna, Vallée de Mai, Seychelles, is one of the best nature reserves in Seychelles.
 Located on the small isle of Praslin, this reserve is famous for being a UNESCO World Heritage Site.
 Tourists have often called it the “Garden of Eden”, and you will not have a different view after your visit!

 The reserve is not located amidst the rush of the tourists, in fact, it is tucked away in a happy paradise, away from all the noise.
 Natural beauty at its best, the trails lead you through the entire area, giving you more than one instances for some perfect clicks!

 Things you need to know Vallée de Mai Nature Reserve